rackerlabs/support-how-to/content/cloud-servers/windows-server-security-best-practices.md

 server, Rackspace support will log in as the user **rack** using Remote Desktop Connection to the public IP address over port 3389.
-In addition, rebuilding existing servers or building a new server from a snapshot will require that Administrator logins are enabled and port 445 is not blocked in the Windows firewall.
+In addition, rebuilding existing servers or building a new server from a snapshot will require that Administrator logins are enabled and port 5986 or 445 is not blocked in the Windows firewall.
 If you insist on changing these values, please speak with an administrator at Rackspace to do so in a way that does not impact our ability to provide you with Fanatical Support.